Franklin D. Roosevelt Four Freedoms Park: Construction and opening

 Louis Kahn was asked to design the monument in 1972.
 Four Freedoms Park is one of Kahn's last works.
 He was carrying the finished designs with him when he died in 1974 at New York City's Pennsylvania Station.
-After Kahn's death, his designs were continued by Mitchell |Giurgola Architects, who kept to Kahn's original intentions.
+After Kahn's death, his designs were continued by Mitchell/Giurgola Architects, who kept to Kahn's original intentions.

+Earthwork for the future memorial was started in 1994 by Langan Engineering as part of a project to demolish the Delacorte Fountain and City Hospital.

 An exhibition at Cooper Union in 2005 brought additional attention and helped to advance the project.
 In 2006, ENYA (Emerging New York Architects) made the island's abandoned southern end the subject of one of its annual competitions.
 Groundbreaking took place in 2010.
 However, the park was tied up in litigation during its construction.

 The park was dedicated in a ceremony on October 17, 2012.
 Tom Brokaw served as master of ceremonies.
 Participants included former President Bill Clinton, Governor Andrew Cuomo, former Mayor Michael Bloomberg, and relatives of Roosevelt.
 Cuomo said that "New York became the laboratory of progressive democracy, and F.D.R. was the scientist creating formulas for a broad range of national problems and social ills."
 He praised vanden Heuvel as a "juggernaut of determination".
 Clinton noted the memorial's location: "As we look out on this bright new day, we are close to the U.N., which he, more than any other soul, created."
 Four Freedoms Park became a New York State Park when it opened to the public on October 24, 2012.

+Later history

+In June 2015, 2016 presidential candidate Hillary Clinton chose the park site for her first major campaign rally.

+In June 2019, to coincide with the fifty-year anniversary of the Stonewall riots, steps at the park were turned into the largest LGBTQ pride flag.
+The rainbow-decorated 12 × 100 ft staircase Ascend With Pride was installed June 14–30.